Optimal speed-up of multi-step Pontus-Mpemba protocols: Introduction

 Relaxation processes toward equilibrium are commonly described, at a phenomenological level, by Newton's law of cooling \cite{Newton_1701,Maruyama_2021}.
 In its simplest form, the temperature difference between a system and its environment decays exponentially in time, with a rate determined by the thermal conductance and the heat capacity.
 This description is valid when the evolution is sufficiently close to equilibrium and the process is quasi-static, meaning that the instantaneous state of the system remains near the equilibrium manifold throughout the evolution.
 Under these conditions, relaxation times are monotonically increasing functions of the initial distance from equilibrium.

 However, out-of-equilibrium dynamics can violate this simple picture.
 One of the most striking manifestations is the Mpemba effect, originally observed in water freezing experiments \cite{Mpemba_1969}.
 Under certain conditions, a hotter sample can cool down faster than a colder one, rather than lagging behind it as predicted by Newton's law of cooling.
 In modern terms, the Mpemba effect corresponds to a non-monotonic dependence of the relaxation time on the parameter variations during a sudden quench.
 The relaxation speed depends on the geometrical properties of the system state space and on how the initial state projects onto the slow modes of the dynamics.
-If the initial state has a smaller overlap with the slowest decaying eigenmode, it may reach equilibrium faster despite being initially farther away \cite{Lu_2017,Carollo_2021}.
+If the initial state has a smaller overlap with the slowest decaying eigenmode, it may reach the steady state faster despite being initially farther away \cite{Lu_2017,Carollo_2021}.

 In recent years, these ideas have been extended beyond the thermal relaxation of classical systems \cite{Lasanta2017,Klich2019,Jesi2019,Torrente2019,Gal_2020,Santos2020,Megias2022,Chetrite2021,Schwarzendahl2022,Walker2023,Ibanez2024,Adalid2024,Vu2025,Bisson2025}.
-In particular, Mpemba effects have been investigated for closed quantum systems as well as for equilibrium or nonequilibrium open quantum systems in contact to external reservoirs \cite{Nava2019,Kochsiek2022,Rylands2023,Nava_2024,Murciano_2024,Liu2024,Moroder2024,Ares2025b, Zatsarynna2025,Su2025,Wang2024,Giulio2025,Strachan2024,Turkeshi2024,Qian2025,Chang2025,Lacerda2025,Westhoff2025}.
-In fact, experimental observations of quantum Mpemba effects have been reported in trapped-ion systems \cite{Joshi2024,Shapira2024,Zhang2025}.
+In particular, Mpemba effects have been investigated for closed quantum systems as well as for open quantum systems in contact to external reservoirs, driving them toward equilibrium (thermal) or nonequilibrium (current-carrying) steady states \cite{Nava2019,Kochsiek2022,Rylands2023,Nava_2024,Murciano_2024,Liu2024,Liu2025,Moroder2024,Ares2025b, Zatsarynna2025,Su2025,Wang2024,Giulio2025,Strachan_2025,Turkeshi2024,Qian2025,Chang_2025,Lacerda2025,Westhoff2025,Li2025_2,Yu2025,Bao2025,Das2025,Chattopadhyay2026}.
+Importantly, experimental observations of quantum Mpemba effects have been reported in trapped-ion systems \cite{Joshi2024,Shapira2024,Zhang2025}.
 In the standard quantum Mpemba protocol, a sudden quench at time, say, $t=0$, takes the system abruptly from one dynamical generator to another, projecting the initial state onto the eigenmodes of the dynamics induced by the final-state attractor.
 Depending on this projection, nontrivial relaxation behaviors may emerge.